tisho/Switch.framerfx/README.md

 # Release Notes

+11/28/2019

+-   FIX: Fixed an issue where the connecting the first state of a Switch would cause an error.
+-   FIX: Fixed an issue that prevented event handlers you set through Overrides from firing if the same trigger wasn't also set on the Switch instance.

 11/27/2019

 -   NEW: Added two new triggers: "Key Down" and "Key Up", which allow you to switch states using keyboard shortcuts.
 You can use single keys as shortcuts, or more complex shortcuts like `ctrl+o, cmd+shift+t`.
 Switch uses the popular [hotkeys-js](https://github.com/jaywcjlove/hotkeys) library, so take a look at some of the examples on its Github page to get an idea of the syntax.